Orderella/PopupDialog/README.md

 You can pass your own view controller to PopupDialog (see image three).
 It is accessible via the `viewController` property of PopupDialog.
 Make sure the custom view defines all constraints needed, so you don't run into any autolayout issues.

 Buttons are added below the controllers view, however, these buttons are optional.
-If you decide to not add any buttons, you have to take care of closing the dialog manually.
-Being a subclass of view controller.
-This can be easily done via `dismissViewControllerAnimated(flag: Bool, completion: (() -> Void)?)`.
+If you decide to not add any buttons, you have to take care of dismissing the dialog manually.
+Being a subclass of view controller, this can be easily done via `dismissViewControllerAnimated(flag: Bool, completion: (() -> Void)?)`.

 ### Transition Animations